zhibirc/dbtex/readme.md

 // instantiate and create database (if not exists) in path: path-to-directory-with-database/name-of-database const dbTex: DbTex = new DbTex({
-    directory: 'path-to-directory-with-database',
+    directory: 'database-parent-directory',
-    name: 'name-of-database'
+    name: 'database-name',
+    fileSizeLimit: '1MB',
+    encrypt: true
 });
 ```

+## API

+`createTable`
+`dropTable`
+`audit`

 ## Contributing

 I'm grateful to the community for contributing bug fixes and improvements.
-Read [checklist](./checklist.md) and [issues](https://github.com/zhibirc/dbtex/issues) to learn how can you be helpful.
+Read [checklist](./checklist.md) and [issues](https://github.com/zhibirc/dbtex/issues) to learn how specifically can you be helpful.
+If nevertheless you decide to help to improve **DBTEX**, please read the [Contribution Guidelines](./contributing.md) first.
+Thank you!

 ## License